 It is a Production Primary BM Unit (i.e. it has a Production P/C Status); or

-It is an Exempt Export Primary BM Unit (regardless of whether its P/C Status is Production or Consumption); or
+It is an Exempt Export Primary BM Unit (regardless of whether its P/C Status is Production or Consumption).

-The Panel has determined that it should be treated as Credit Qualifying, on the grounds that it was a net exporter of electricity over the previous six months.

 The definition of Credit Qualifying is intended to capture ‘generation’ Primary BM Units.
 The criteria are explained further in BSC Section K3.7 and in Section 10 of this guidance.
 The initial part of the Credit Cover calculation for Credit Qualifying Primary BM Units and Interconnector Primary BM Units uses Final Physical Notifications (FPNs) rather than the combination of CALF and Generation/Demand Capacity values.
 Interconnector Primary BM Units always have CALF values of zero (see Section 9).
 Default CALF values are still assigned to Credit Qualifying Primary BM Units to be used in the event that they lose their Credit Qualifying status and until their individual CALF value can be calculated.

 The Panel has delegated responsibility for the maintenance of the CALF principles and guidance, and the processing of CALF appeals, to the Imbalance Settlement Group (ISG).